sigpwny/sigpwny.github.io-archive/r2-tmux.md

 {% include single-meeting.html  %}

-This meeting will cover the bash extensions r2 and tmux, r2 is a disassembler that allows us to look at the binaries of a file in its assembly format.
+This meeting will cover the bash extensions r2 and tmux, r2 is a disassembler that allows us to look at the disassembly of an program.
 This is essential for reverse engineering.
-Tmux is a great way to run terminal windows inthe background, run multiple windows at once, and more!
+Tmux is a great way to run terminal windows in the background, and run multiple windows at once.
-You have [full markdown formatting](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) here, please use it!